odeke-em/restAssured/README.md

      for instructions on installation.

+  To build your own app:

+    + Go to main directory 'restAssured', run:

+      'django-admin.py startapp <Your_Project>'

+      And then modify <Your_Project>/views.py to get the functionality

+      of the API I have provided.

-  To fire up the project:
+  Otherwise, to fire up the app I have started 'thebear':

     + Go to main directory 'restAssured', you will find a file 'manage.py'